10 Best CI/CD Tools Shortlist

 - Manual Pipeline Configuration: The need for extensive manual pipeline configuration is diminishing.
 Automated setup and intuitive GUIs are taking precedence, making CI/CD tools more accessible to teams without deep DevOps expertise.

-- Platform-Specific Solutions: The demand for platform-specific CI/CD solutions is waning in favor of tools that offer flexibility and interoperability across different environments.
+- Platform-Specific Solutions: The demand for platform-specific CI/CD solutions is waning in favor of flexibility and interoperability tools across different environments.
 This reflects the diverse and evolving tech stacks used by modern development teams.

 CI/CD and DevOps